jcosta92/jcosta92/README.md

 😊 &nbsp; Enthusiastic about new data methodologies and AI evolution

-🎓 &nbsp; Master in mechanical engineering and 4 years experience in Sales Engineering
+🎓 &nbsp; Master in mechanical engineering and 4 years experience in sales engineering

 ⚽ &nbsp; Passionate about football, muay-thai and new and crazy experiences